e-Plugins/prestashop1.6/1.6/README.md

 # iDEAL plugin for Prestashop 1.6

 ## Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of TargetPay.com and Digiwallet.nl to your webstore.
+Use this plugin to add support for iDEAL, Bancontact, Sofort ,Paysafecard , Afterpay, Bankwire, Refunds
+First create an account at https://www.Digiwallet.nl

 ## Supported Paymethods
 | Paymethod	|   supported	|